A cubature based algorithm to solve decoupled McKean-Vlasov Forward Backward Stochastic Differential Equations: Algorithm

-Before defining the algorithm, we explain the main idea of it by means of an example on dimension one, using a cubature of order $m=3$, for a discretization with $2$ steps.
-In this case, we may use a cubature formula with $\kappa=2$ paths given by $\{+t,-t\}$, and associated weights: $\{\lambda_1=1/2, \lambda_2=1/2\}$.
-The algorithm is illustrated in Figure \ref{treecub}.
+\textbf{Example: one dimensional cubature of order $m=3$.} In this case, we may use a cubature formula with $\kappa=2$ paths given by $\{+t,-t\}$, and associated weights: $\{\lambda_1=1/2, \lambda_2=1/2\}$.
+Let us explain the idea behind the algorithm with an example for $2$ steps, as shown in Figure \ref{treecub}.
 We initialize the tree at a given point $x$, and the law at $T_0$ as $\delta_x$.
 Then, we find two descendants given as the solution of an ODE that uses the position $X$, the two cubature paths, and an approximated law using the information at time $0$.
 Each descendant will have a weight equal to the product of the weight of its parent times the weight given to the corresponding cubature path.
 Once all nodes at time $T_{1}$ are calculated, we obtain the discrete measure $\hmu_{T_{1}}$, the law approximation at time $T_{1}$.
 The process is then repeated for each node at time $T_1$ to reach the final time $T=T_2$.

 Figure \ref{treecub} right illustrates the idea behind the backward approximation: the approximated function $\hu$ is defined first at the leaves of the constructed tree, and then back-propagates using the approximated law to obtain $\hu$ at previous times.
 The back-propagation is made by conditional expectation: average with respect to the weight of each cubature path.